shm0011/Timesheet-filler-outer/README.md

 # Timesheet-filler-outer
-Fills out your timesheet for you!
+This will fill out your excel timesheet for you
+You can edit the cell assignments as needed